buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 {% include content_box.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" %}

-{% include inline_content.html category="av" slug="secular-intro-to-buddhism_smith-doug" %}
+{% include content_blurb.html category="av" slug="secular-intro-to-buddhism_smith-doug" blurb="
-- A short introduction to Buddhism from a more secular perspective.
+- A short introduction to Buddhism from a more secular perspective." %}

-{% include inline_content.html category="canon" slug="sn22.86" %}
+{% include content_blurb.html category="canon" slug="sn22.86" blurb="
 - Who was the Buddha in his own words?
 In this story, he calls himself the “Tathagata” or “Truth-Arriver”, and he responds to a question on what will become of him after his death.
 The Buddha explains that he doesn't talk in such terms, as he has overcome all such notions as “I am the body” or “I am the mind” so how could such a question ever be answered?
-He ends the discourse by famously saying that all he teaches is suffering and the end of suffering, thus redirecting our attention from empty philosophical musings to the things that matter most.
+He ends the discourse by famously saying that all he teaches is suffering and the end of suffering, thus redirecting our attention from empty philosophical musings to the things that matter most." %}

 ### What did the Buddha teach?